-- A. Class 508 Junior members, 2-gait (no lope) - B. Class 511 Senior members, 2-gait (no lope) - C. Class 513 Junior and senior members, 3-gait - 19.8.2.
+- A. Class 508 Junior members, 2-gait (no lope) - B. Class 511 Senior members, 2-gait (no lope) - C. Class 513 SSH Stock Seat Equitation 3-gait, Junior and Senior members - 19.8.2.
 General Information - A. Class to enter the ring at a show walk turning to the right and proceeding in that direction. - B. All horses will show at the show walk, show gait, and lope (class 513 only) each direction of the ring.
 Riders in class 513 who do not canter will not be placed regardless of number of entries. - C. Riders must always be on the correct lead while loping.
 When reversing to go the other direction, horses must turn away from the rail. - D. When lined up, horses are to stand quietly and back readily on command. - E. Senior riders may be asked to mount and dismount. - F. The judge may deem necessary to judge the rider's ability by having them work individually.